NobreStack/Android-Help-Tool/README.md

 # Android-Help-Tool
-The AHT is a CLI tool with have a ton of features to help people with work on android device repair and developers
+The AHT is a portable CLI tool with have a ton of features to help people with work on android device repair and developers

 ## Features